metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `retries` (Number) Retries is the number of retries that should be attempted on failures before bailing.
-Defaults to '0', a negative integer denotes unlimited retries.
+- `retries` (Number) Retries is the number of retries that should be attempted on failuresbefore bailing.
+Defaults to '0', a negative integer denotes unlimitedretries.

 <a id="nestedatt--spec--runner_pod_template"></a>